arcus-azure/arcus.messaging/docs/v0.6.0/features/message-pumps/customization.md

 ## Fallback message handling

-When receiving a message on the message pump and none of the registered `IMessageHandler`'s can correctly process the message, the message router normally throws and logs an exception.
+When receiving a message on the message pump and none of the registered `IMessageHandler`'s can correctly process the message, the message pump normally throws and logs an exception.

 It could also happen in a scenario that's to be expected that some received messages will not be processed correctly (or you don't want them to).